-What Is the Unique Worldview of Students Today?
-Interview with Dr. Jeff Myers.Posted March 16, 2017 by Sean McDowell
+What Are the Unique Worldview Challenges of Generation Z?
+Interview with Dr. Jeff Myers.Posted April 07, 2018 by Sean McDowell

-What Is the Unique Worldview of Students Today?
+What Are the Unique Worldview Challenges of Generation Z?
 Interview with Dr. Jeff Myers.

 As a high school student, I went to a two-week worldview experience in the mountains of Colorado Springs called Summit Ministries.
 I had no idea what I was getting myself in to.
 Looking back now, over two decades later, I realize that it was one of the most formative faith experiences of my life.